ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    v8.2 implementations also implement an AMU and this option can be used to enable this feature on those systems as well.
 Default is 0.

+-  ``ENABLE_AMU_AUXILIARY_COUNTERS``: Enables support for AMU auxiliary counters (also known as group 1 counters).
+These are implementation-defined counters, and as such require additional platform configuration.
+Default is 0.

 -  ``ENABLE_ASSERTIONS``: This option controls whether or not calls to ``assert()`` are compiled out.
 For debug builds, this option defaults to 1, and calls to ``assert()`` are left in place.
 For release builds, this option defaults to 0